Red Bull vs Monster Energy: What Are The Differences?

 It has less sugar, caffeine, carbohydrates, and other additives than Monster.
 If you're watching your weight, Red Bull contains less calories than Monster as well.

-Both Red Bull and Monster offer sugar-free versions of their beverages if you're seeking for a healthy alternative.
 While they still include caffeine and other sweetening components, they do not contain the dangerous sugar found in energy drinks.

 Is Red Bull healthier than Monster?

-When comparing Monster to Red Bull in terms of caffeine and sugar content, Monster regularly wins and is a much larger can than Red Bull.
-Hence, it will provide you with more energy.
+When comparing Monster vs Red Bull caffeine and sugar content, Monster regularly wins and is a much larger can than Red Bull.

 Yet, depending on what you're doing, extra energy isn't always a good thing - through a mix of substances, these beverages trick your brain into thinking you're awake while your body isn't.